otrv4/otrv4/architecture-decisions/012-otrv3-compatible-mode.md

     Alice's account from multiple locations
   * Fragmentation will be optional as it depends on the network.
 It is unlikely due support of multiple networks.
-4. Bob receives encrypted messages from Alice.
+4. Bob receives the encrypted messages from Alice.

 ### Decision